MarcieD1/alx-zero_day/0x03-git/README.md

-This is the README.md file inside the 0x03-git directory.
+This is the README.md file for the 0x03-git directory.